 SM: Yeah, I would say right now that Europe is far ahead of North America when it comes to ESG.
 In fact, it’s not only in the way that investors embrace and asset managers react to ESG, but it’s also their regulations.
 There’s a European taxonomy in place that provides a common framework on which economic activities can be called environmentally sustainable.
 The taxonomy also requires large companies to provide more detailed ESG disclosure.

-This is really one of the things that we struggle with as ESG investors.
+This is really one of the things that we struggle with.
 Not all companies are reporting ESG-type of metrics.
 Not all are reporting in the same type of framework.
 We really need this kind of collective need to report ESG metrics that can be comparable across countries and companies.

 I would say that Canada arguably has embraced ESG integration a little sooner than the U.S. has but the U.S. is catching up very quickly.
 As I said before in our discussion, we’ve seen sustainable bonds issued in the U.S. but not yet here.
 Both countries are working on the regulatory front.
 Canada has a carbon tax program and the U.S. has the Biden green plan.
 This is where maybe I think the U.S. could be edging ahead of us.
 The U.S. Securities Exchange Commission (SEC) may become involved in mandating ESG disclosure.
 I think that is something that the Canadian regulatory agencies or securities regulators have to look at so we don’t fall behind.